noanabeshima/github-downloader/README.md

 # github-downloader
 This is a tool for downloading 135,293 of the ~192,205 GitHub repositories with more than 100 stars, ~2TB of data.

-To download the repositories to `output` using the pre-downloaded repository names in `repo_names.json`, simply run
+To download the repositories to `output/` using the pre-downloaded repository names in `repo_names.json`, simply run
 `python download_repos.py`

 To replicate the repository-name downloading, run